Don Verdean: Plot

 The next day they go to meet the man who Boaz hired, but has not paid, to falsify the lab results on Goliath's fake skull.
 Not having the $10,000, Boaz pulls a gun on the guy, kidnaps him, and they lock him in a storage locker.
 Verdean and Boaz start trying to create a fake Holy Grail in order to try and fool a Chinese Christian billionaire who they are trying to con 1 million dollars out of.
 After several failed attempts, they steal a chalice from an antiques store.
-Verdean and Boaz pickup Poon-Yen (Steve Park) at the airport and board a helicopter, heading to the "secret" location of the Holy Grail.
+Verdean and Boaz pickup Poon-Yen at the airport and board a helicopter, heading to the "secret" location of the Holy Grail.
 They land wearing bulletproof vests and take Poon-Yen through some caverns until they reach their fake Holy Grail, which greatly impresses Poon-Yen who believes the farce.
 Poon-Yen is accidentally shot and they all end up at the hospital where Boaz pulls a gun on them and steals the briefcase of money from Poon-Yen's associate who is sitting next to Poon-Yen in the hospital bed.

 Verdean tackles Boaz and then the briefcase starts to vibrate while they are wrestling on the ground.
 Inside the briefcase was a cell phone that Pastor Fontaine was calling and leaves a message saying the cops found the kidnapped lab technician with a GPS tracker Fontaine placed on Verdean and Boaz's car.
 Verdean and Boaz escape after taking off the GPS tracker and are pursued by the police.
 Boaz is captured and arrested while Fontaine taunts him as he is placed into custody and drives away.
 The cops then find Verdean at Carol's house confessing and apologizing to her for his crimes.
 The police take Verdean away and it cuts to 2 months later.
-A news woman is outside Fontaine's Church questioning him about misappropriation of Church funds in order to setup Verdean.
+A news woman is outside Fontaine's Church questioning him about misappropriation of Church funds in order to set up Verdean.
 Verdean was convicted of fraud, larceny, aggravated assault, and accessory to kidnapping.
 Verdean and Boaz end up in prison together and talk in the yard.
 Verdean notices a young man sitting alone at a table during dinner and asks if he has a mother named Carol, to which he replies "Yes".
 Verdean pats him on the shoulder before it cuts to the credits.